Nasriver/LLMResumeBuilder/README.md

 # LLMResumeBuilder

 An AI-powered resume tailoring engine that reads a candidate profile and a CSV of job listings, then generates a job-specific, one-page PDF resume for each application — all in batch.

+USE AT YOUR OWN RISK.
+REMEMBER TO DOUBLE CHECK EVERYTING BEFORE APPLYING JOBS WITH THE GENERATED RESUME.

 ## How it works